-Low Level Concerns / Allegations Record

-Adult working or volunteering with children/young people CONFIDENTIAL
+Low Level Concerns / Allegations Record Adult working or volunteering with children/young people CONFIDENTIAL

 Name of adult at centre Role

 of concern/allegation

 Name of person Role

-completing form T.G.C
+completing form

 Date of Date

 concern/allegation record

 made

 Name of child /children

 involved if applicable:

 Has concern/allegation

 arisen during the

 adult's time on school

 site or outside of

 school?

-Details of the concern/ o Unaction

-Details of the concern/ a negation
+Details of the concern/ a llegation

 Is the adult aware of the concern/allegation?
-Action taken by person(s) completing the form: Who has the concern/allegation been shared with?
-DSL / Head teacher/Chair of Governors To be completed by the Head teacher/ Chair of Governors / CEO Does the information provided suggest that the adult has:- behaved in a way that has harmed a child, or may have harmed a child; possibly committed a criminal offence against or relating to a child;
+Action taken by person(s) completing the form: Who has the concern/allogation been shared with 2 DCL / Head teacher/Chair of Who has the concern/allegation been shared with?
+DSL / Head teacher/Chair of Governors

+To be completed by the Head teacher/ Chair of Governors / CEO

+Does the information provided suggest that the adult has:-

-- behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - has the LADO been contacted?
-Yes/No
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or relating to a child; - behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - has the LADO/DOFA been contacted?
+Yes/No has advice been taken from any other professionals?
+Yes / No